Samwelabuyeka/ENola/README.md

     -v $WORKSPACE_DIR:/opt/workspace_base \
     -v /var/run/docker.sock:/var/run/docker.sock \
     -p 3000:3000 \
-    ghcr.io/opendevin/opendevin:main
+    ghcr.io/Caren/caren:main
 ```
-Replace `$(pwd)/workspace` with the path to the code you want OpenDevin to work with.
+Replace `$(pwd)/workspace` with the path to the code you want Caren to work with.

-You can find opendevin running at `http://localhost:3000`.
+You can find Caren running at `http://localhost:3000`.

-See [Development.md](Development.md) for instructions on running OpenDevin without Docker.
+See [Development.md](Development.md) for instructions on running Caren without Docker.

 ## 🤖 LLM Backends
-OpenDevin can work with any LLM backend.
+Caren can work with any LLM backend.
 For a full list of the LM providers and models available, please consult the
 [litellm documentation](https://docs.litellm.ai/docs/providers).

 The `LLM_MODEL` environment variable controls which model is used in programmatic interactions,
-but choosing a model in the OpenDevin UI will override this setting.
+but choosing a model in the Caren UI will override this setting.

 The following environment variables might be necessary for some LLMs:
 * `LLM_API_KEY`